It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 So while at the Cracker Barrel in Brentwood, Tennessee, the four of us formulated a plan.

-Apparently everyone from Brad Paisley to Carrie Underwood live in this beautiful suburb.
+Apparently, everyone from Brad Paisley to Carrie Underwood lives in this beautiful suburb.

 Behind gated three mile driveways.

 But we had an address for Tim and Faith’s “home” on “Keith Urban’s Hair Road”!

 We set our GPS and off we went!

 But not before dropping 35 bucks at the Cracker Barrel gift shop.